iCloud Authentication

 • Using web interface

-It is possible to specify which of these three ways icloudpd should use, by specifying them with --password-provider parameter.
-More than one can be specified and the order of providers matches the order then will be checked for password.
-E.g. --password-provider keyring --password-provider console means that icloudpd will check password in keyring first and then, if no password found, ask for password in the console.
+It is possible to specify which of these four ways icloudpd should use, by specifying them with the --password-provider parameter.
+More than one can be specified and the order of providers matches the order they will be checked for a password.
+E.g., --password-provider keyring --password-provider console means that icloudpd will check the password in the keyring first and then, if no password is found, ask for a password in the console.

-Keyring password provider, if specified, saves valid password back into keyring.
+The keyring password provider, if specified, saves the valid password back into the keyring.

 Console and Web UI are not compatible with each other.
 Console or WebUI providers, if specified, must be last in the list of providers because they cannot be skipped.